Kaddish: Variant forms

-All versions of the Kaddish begin with the Hatzi Kaddish (there are some extra passages in the Kaddish after a burial or a siyum).
-The longer versions contain additional paragraphs, and are often named after distinctive words in those paragraphs.
+All versions of the Kaddish begin with the text of the Chatzi Kaddish (in the case of the Great Kaddish, with an extra passage inserted).
+The other versions contain additional paragraphs, and are often named after distinctive words in those paragraphs.

-Historically there existed another type of Kaddish, called Qaddish Yahid ("Individual's Kaddish").
+Historically there existed another type of Kaddish, called Kaddish Yachid ("Individual's Kaddish").
 This is included in the Siddur of Amram Gaon, but is a meditation taking the place of Kaddish rather than a Kaddish in the normal sense.
-It is not recited in modern times.

-Usage

-The Half Kaddish is used to punctuate divisions within the service: for example, before Barechu, after the Amidah, and following readings from the Torah.

-The Kaddish d'Rabbanan is used after any part of the service that includes extracts from the Mishnah or the Talmud, as its original purpose was to close a study session.

-Kaddish Titkabbal originally marked the end of a prayer service, though in later times extra passages and hymns were added to follow it.
+It had not been recited in modern times until the COVID-19 pandemic, which made coming together to form a minyan difficult.
+Some communities began reciting the Kaddish Yachid, or a portion thereof, in lieu of the Mourner's Kaddish.

-Text of the Kaddish
+Text

-The following includes the half, complete, mourner's and rabbi's kaddish.
-The variant lines of the kaddish after a burial or a siyum are given below.
+The following includes the Half, Complete, Mourner's and Rabbis' Kaddish.
+The variant lines of the Great Kaddish are given below, as well as variants used by some Jewish communities.